 Originally the Singapore Sling was meant as a woman’s drink, hence the attractive pink colour.
 Today, it is very definitely a drink enjoyed by all, without which any visit to the Raffles Hotel is incomplete.”

-Amen to that.
-If you make your Singapore Sling according to these instructions, realize that has a lot of alcohol.
-It won’t taste like it does though.
+I could not agree more.
+A Singapore Sling here is a must-do when in Singapore.
+If you make one according to these instructions, realize that it has a lot of alcohol but it won’t taste like it does.

-And, in case you’re wondering, this little gem cost S$25 plus service and GST tax.
-That makes it about $25 USD per Singapore Sling.
-But, if you’re in luxury hotels in Singapore, drinks are expensive.
-It’s worth it, however, as a Sling this delicious stateside is hard to come by.
+The recipe is straight from the hotel as you will see when you visit.
+And, in case you’re wondering, at the time of my last visit this little gem cost SGD 25 plus service and GST tax.
+That makes it about USD 22 per Singapore Sling.
+But, if you’re in luxury hotels in Singapore, drinks are expensive and this one is particularly worthwhile.

 Have you had a good Singapore Sling in the US?
 Where?